Arranging a funeral yourself

-If you think you are able to arrange a funeral yourself, please consider the points below and contact Bereavement Services for advice.
+If you think you are able to arrange a funeral yourself, please consider the points below and contact us for advice.

 - The body must be suitably transported to the cemetery or crematorium in a container, clearly identifying the name and age of the deceased.
 The container most commonly used is a coffin.